Alexander wins 3 of 5 dimensions

 Alexander scores 102 in Success compared to Sandy's 46, making Alexander sound more ambitious and successful.

-Perception scores (0-100 scale) are derived from published psychology research conducted in the United States on how names shape first impressions.
-Scores above 70 are considered very high; below 30 is very low.
+Perception scores are derived from published psychology research conducted in the United States on how names shape first impressions.
+Scores use the original 0-100+ research scale: average is about 50, scores above 70 are very high, and standout names can exceed 100.